Towards Batch-to-Streaming Deep Reinforcement Learning for Continuous Control: Experiments

 \subsection{Data normalization for TD3 and SAC}

-Beyond the absence of a replay buffer, target networks, and batch updates, the key differences between the TD3 and SAC implementations and their streaming counterparts SDAC and S2AC are state normalization and reward scaling.
+Beyond the absence of a replay buffer, target networks, and batch updates, two key differences between the TD3 and SAC implementations and their streaming counterparts SDAC and S2AC are state normalization and reward scaling.
 Here, we investigate the effect of incorporating these two techniques into batch methods: we track the statistics required for state normalization and reward scaling in the same manner as in streaming approaches, but samples stored in the replay buffer remain unprocessed; instead, each batch is preprocessed at every network update.
-State normalization has been explored previously in \cite{lee2024simba} for the SimBa architecture, where it was combined with deeper residual networks \citep{he2016deep} and layer normalization to yield substantial performance gains for SAC and DDPG \citep{lillicrap2020continuous}.
+State normalization has been explored previously by Lee et al.\ \citep{lee2024simba} for the SimBa architecture, where it was combined with deeper residual networks \citep{he2016deep} and layer normalization to yield substantial performance gains for SAC and DDPG.

 In contrast, we consider a simple two-layer network with fewer hidden units (128 rather than 512 for the critic) and no residual connections, and extend the analysis to TD3.
-As shown in \autoref{fig:batch}, the architectures proposed in \cite{elsayed2024streaming} combined with data normalization not only preserve performance but yield notable improvements across many environments, particularly for TD3.
+As shown in \autoref{fig:batch}, the architectures proposed proposed by Elsayed et al.\ \citep{elsayed2024streaming} combined with data normalization not only preserve performance but yield notable improvements across many environments, particularly for TD3.
 Additional experiments across further environments are provided in \autoref{sec:batch_supp} of the supplementary material, with full hyperparameter details in \autoref{sec:supp_batch_params}.